RokMedves/EuroMillions/README.md

 equally likely?"

 Yes, they are!
 However, the more people bet on the same numbers, the more they have to share their winnings.
-An ideal number to bet on would be one which no other person bets on, such that you get one the winnings.
+An ideal number would be one which no other person bets on, such that you get one the winnings.

-In this project a machine learning model in trained on past Euromillions lottery winning number to infer people's betting behaviour
+In this project a machine learning model in trained on past Euromillions lottery winning numbers to infer people's betting behaviour